-Pandit Jasraj passes away at 90
+Legendary vocalist Pandit Jasraj passes away at 90

 New Delhi, Aug 17: Legendary classical music vocalist Pandit Jasrajpassed away on Monday at the age.
 He was 90.